 The last morning will see heartfelt goodbyes as we return to the airport and begin travel home.

-The expedition fee is USD 2950 per person.
-This includes all training, the expedition itself, and the specific items listed in the section below.
-Group size is limited to guarantee personal and focussed attention on all participants.
-Please note that the camping on the mountain is in shared tents; this is not negotiable for safety reasons.
-Accommodation in town is in shared rooms, but a single room supplement is available.
-The trek-or-climb-only option expedition fee is USD 2000, and includes all items except the textbooks, lectures and practical/simulation exercises, and course completion certificate.
-Repeat WMX customers and/or Wilderness Medical Society members are eligible for a 10% discount on the expedition fee.
+For the first time, we are structuring this expedition with stratified fees for international, African and Kenyan citizens.
+This is a deliberate effort to cross-subsidize participation from candidates in low- to middle-income countries, and recognize the discounted fees granted to Kenyan citizens to access the National Park.
+If you are uncertain as to which fee is applicable, please chat to us.
+The full expedition fee is USD 4250/3500/2800 per person for International/African/Kenyan citizens respectfully.
+This includes all medical and mountaineering training, the expedition itself, and the specific items listed in the section below.
+Group size is limited to guarantee personal and focused attention on all participants.
+Please note that the camping on the mountain is in shared tents; this is not negotiable for safety reasons, but a single supplement for non-tented at Chogoria and in Nanyuki is available.
+The trek-or-climb-only option expedition fee is USD 3350/2340/1800 respectfully, and includes all items except the textbooks, lectures and practical/simulation exercises, and course completion certificate.
+Repeat WMX customers and/or Wilderness Medical Society members are eligible for a 10% discount on the applicable expedition fee.
+Fundamentally, we want people to be able to access wilderness medicine education and experiences, and so if you have financial challenges, please talk to us in confidence.

 Course fee includes: